-There is a very basic social definition of a Christian as somebody who believes in Jesus Christ.
+There is a simplistic social definition of a Christian as somebody who believes in Jesus Christ.
 While it is true that Christians do believe in Jesus Christ, this alone is not what makes a Christian.

 To be a Christian is to be "in Christ", to be united to the that divine-human Person who makes it possible for human beings to enter into the life of God.
 This union begins with the sacrament of baptism.